Self-host Asobi

 - Zone snapshots: persistent worlds snapshot their state to Postgres every tick interval.
 They're restored automatically on startup.

 - Treat deploy keys like passwords.
-Rotate on employee offboarding.
+Rotate on employee offboarding; never commit them to your game repo.

 Upgrades